emersonfsti/edabit/readme.md

 - 012 - Convert Hours into Seconds:
   _Write a function that converts hours into seconds.
 Examples: howManySeconds(2) ➞ 7200, howManySeconds(10) ➞ 36000, howManySeconds(24) ➞ 86400.
 Notes: 60 seconds in a minute, 60 minutes in an hour, Don't forget to return your answer._

+- 013 - Is the Number Less than or Equal to Zero?:
+_Create a function that takes a number as its only argument and returns true if it's less than or equal to zero, otherwise return false.
+Examples: lessThanOrEqualToZero(5) ➞ false, lessThanOrEqualToZero(0) ➞ true, lessThanOrEqualToZero(-2) ➞ true.
+Notes: Don't forget to return the result.
+If you get stuck on a challenge, find help in the Resources tab.
+If you're really stuck, unlock solutions in the Solutions tab._

 ## Resp: https://github.com/emersonfsti/edabit/tree/main/js